Writing Selection Criteria That You Don't Meet

 We often get questions from applicants that go something like this:

-"I want to apply for job X, but I don't meet selection criteria 3.
+"I want to apply for job X, but I don't meet one of the selection criteria.
 How should I apply?"

 Or

-"I want to apply for job X, but I don't have experience with the software asked for in the selection criteria.
+"I want to apply for job X, but I don't have experience with the {insert requirement} asked for in the selection criteria.
 What do I do?"

 selection criteria you shouldn't waste your time on a job application.